izuzanak/uclang/uclang/doc/intro.md

 by type of object first, and then by its value.
 Containers are compared by rich comparison method.
 Count of container elements is compared first, and then all elements are compared one by one.
-For all interpreter objects method `compare#1` is called when comparison to another object is needed.
+For all interpreter objects method `compare#1` is called when comparison to another object is required.

 **Example:**